 - difficulty sitting still at mealtimes

-It is important to note that many young children have short attention spans, may have tantrums, and can be full of energy during different developmental stages.
+It is important to note that inattention and hyperactivity are common in toddlers and are not always a sign of ADHD.
+Many young children have short attention spans, may have tantrums, and can be full of energy during different developmental stages.

 Are signs different in boys and girls?

-Research has shown boys with ADHD are more likely to show externalized signs, such as hyperactivity, where girls are more likely to display internalized signs, such as low self-esteem.
-Boys are also more likely to be physically aggressive where girls are more often verbally so.
+Research has shown that boys with ADHD are more likely to show externalized signs, such as impulsivity and rule-breaking, whereas girls are more likely to display internalized signs, such as inattentiveness.

-Girls with ADHD may exhibit signs of hyperactivity.
-In many cases, symptoms are subtler.
+Girls with ADHD may also exhibit signs of hyperactivity.
+However, in many cases, symptoms are subtler.
 Girls with ADHD may: